rugarciap/Turbo-Boost-Switcher/README.md

 Please, find additional info on [http://www.rugarciap.com/turbo-boost-switcher-for-os-x/] (http://www.rugarciap.com/turbo-boost-switcher-for-os-x/)

-From 2.2.0 support for macOS Sierra beta (tested on beta 3 and 4).
+From 2.2.0 support for macOS Sierra!.
 To run the app on sierra, just unzip and move the app to other folder.
 [Read more here.] (http://www.rugarciap.com/2016/08/how-to-run-turbo-boost-switcher-on-macos-sierra/)

 OSX El Capitan and above Users: [Please read this] (http://www.rugarciap.com/2015/11/osx-el-capitan-tbs/) and [this] (http://www.rugarciap.com/faqs/)